mboud/TinyGPSPlusNF/README.md

 ## Acknowledgements

-A big thank you to [Mikal Hart](https://github.com/mikalhart)'s work on TinyGPS++.
+Thank you to [Mikal Hart](https://github.com/mikalhart) for his work on TinyGPS++.
 This was my first time porting code from Arduino to nanoFramework and the documentation, ease of use as well as the readability of Mikal's code helped a lot.

-A huge thank you to all the amazing people from the nanoFramework community who helped me.
+Thank you to all the amazing people from the nanoFramework community who helped me.
 Without them this port would not have seen the light of day.
-Go have a look at [.NET nanoFramework's github](https://github.com/nanoframework), [website](http://www.nanoframework.net/), [twitter](https://twitter.com/nanoFramework) and [Discord server](https://discord.com/invite/gCyBu8T).
+If you want to learn more, go have a look at [.NET nanoFramework's website](http://www.nanoframework.net/), [github](https://github.com/nanoframework), [twitter](https://twitter.com/nanoFramework) and [Discord server](https://discord.com/invite/gCyBu8T).